nicholasmfraser/rdimensions/Readme.md

 access, visit [this
 page](https://www.dimensions.ai/scientometric-research/) and click on ‘request access’.
-You will be required to fill in an application to request non-cost use of Dimensions.
+You will be required to fill in an application to request no-cost use of Dimensions.

 Note that Dimensions has an agreement with the [International Society for Scientometrics and Informetrics](http://issi-society.org/) (ISSI) to